mblemberg/jama-api-helper/README.md

-# Jama API for Python
+# Jama API Helper for Python

 A helper class for working with the public REST API for Jama.
 API documentation [here](https://dev.jamasoftware.com/api/).